 Each of the following conditions must be met:

-- the student must demonstrate to the Executive Committee of the Graduate School of Arts and Sciences that he or she possesses a sufficient command of English to write the dissertation in that language if required to do so
+- The student must demonstrate to the Executive Committee of the Graduate School of Arts and Sciences that he or she possesses a sufficient command of English to write the dissertation in English if required to do so.

 - An examining committee sufficiently competent in the language and subject matter must be chosen by the department/program, and approved by the dean.